sidebase/nuxt-auth/docs/guide/application-side/protecting-pages.md

 </script>

 <template>
-    I can only be viewed logged out!
+    I can only be viewed as a guest!
 </template>
 ```